rafalmas/gript/README.md

-# A Gulp Build Setup Project
+# GRIPT - Angular Gulp Sass Typescript application builder

 This projects is the basis for the creation of an npm module containing a "complete" Gulp Build Setup for an AngularJS application using Sass.
 Your application source and test files can be written in JavaScript or TypeScript.